 Bone mass declines slightly during these years.
 Your body makes just enough new bone to maintain peak bone mass.
 To keep your bones at their peak mass, be sure to exercise and get plenty of calcium.

 Menopause is when a woman stops having monthly periods.
 After menopause, the body makes less estrogen (female hormone).
 This increases bone loss.
 At this point, treatment may be needed to reduce the risk for fracture.
 Exercise and calcium can also help keep your bones strong.

 Later in life

 In later years, both men and women need to take extra care of their bones.
 By this point, the body loses more bone than it makes.
-If too much bone is lost, you may be at risk for fractures.
+If too much bone is lost, you may be at increased risk for fractures.
 With age, the quality and quantity of bone declines.
 You can lessen bone loss by staying active and increasing your calcium intake.
-Calcium supplements and other osteoporosis treatments do have risks, so talk to your healthcare provider if you have concerns.
+Calcium supplements and other osteoporosis treatments do have risks.
+So talk with your healthcare provider if you have concerns.
 If you have osteoporosis, you can also learn ways to increase everyday safety.